 Yellow fever is a tropical disease caused by the yellow fever virus.
 The virus is transmitted by the bite of tropical mosquitoes.
 An outbreak of this disease is always caused by the yellow fever mosquito (Aedes aegypti).
 Yellow fever only occurs in certain tropical regions in Africa and South America.
-There is no risk of an outbreak of yellow fever in the UK and US, because the yellow fever mosquito does not occur here.
+There is no risk of an outbreak of yellow fever in the Netherlands, because the yellow fever mosquito does not occur here.

 What are the symptoms of yellow fever?

 The infection usually does not cause any symptoms, about 1 in 5 people infected become ill.
 The symptoms can vary considerably, from mild flu to high fever with bleeding symptoms.
 On average, around 1 in 10 patients of yellow fever die.
 There is no medicine for yellow fever.
 Treatment consist of treating the symptoms.